fbpx

 How To See How Many People Liked Your Playlist On Spotify

-Spotify does not allow playlist creators the ability to see who has like their playlist on Spotify.
-Instead, the follower / like count of any playlist on Spotify is made publicly available near the playlist’s title and information.
+Spotify does not allow playlist creators the ability to see who has liked their playlist on Spotify.
+Instead, the follower / like count and number of likes for any playlist on Spotify is made publicly available near the playlist’s title and information.

 To see how many people have liked a playlist on Spotify, simply follow these steps: